The-Viper-One/PsMapExec/README.md

 PsMapExec -Targets All -Method WMI -LocalAuth
 ```
 ### Command Execution
 All currently supported command execution methods support the -Command  parameter.
-The command parameter can be appended to the above Authentication Types to execute given commands as a specified or current user.
+The command parameter can be appended to the above Authentication Types to execute given commands as a specified or  the current user.
 ```
 PsMapExec -Targets All -Method [Method] -Command [Command]
 ```

 ### Module Exectuion
 All currently supported command execution methods support the -Module  parameter.
-The module parameter can be appended to the Authentication Types to execute given modules as a specified or current user.
+The module parameter can be appended to the Authentication Types to execute given modules as a specified or the current user.
 ```
 PsMapExec -Targets All -Method [Method] -Module [Module]
 ```